paraspell/docs/docs/api/xcmP.md

         'Content-Type': 'application/json'
     },
     body: JSON.stringify({
-        from: "Parachain", // Replace "from" with the numeric value you wish to transfer
+        from: "Chain", // Replace "from" with the numeric value you wish to transfer
         address: "Address", // Replace "address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
         currency: "Asset Location array" //Replace "Asset location array" with specific asset location along with amount specification
     })